Opus10/qik/docs/blog/posts/spaces.md

 ## Modular Parametrization

-Spaces can own "modules" of a monorepo, which allows for command parametrization:
+Spaces can own *modules* of a monorepo, which allows for command parametrization:

 ```toml
 [spaces.default]